FAQs for Parents

 Students with strong Executive Function skills are able to focus during classroom learning, follow-through with instructions independently, get started with work when necessary, ask for help when appropriate, and work with teachers, parents, and peers harmoniously.
 Hence, strong Executive Function skills offer innumerable benefits to the learner and the learning community.

-No one is born with fully developed Executive Function skills, but we all have the ability to learn, and middle and high school years are the ideal time for students to practice and master these skills by focusing on training seven core areas of Executive Functions.
+No one is born with fully developed Executive Function skills, but we all have the ability to learn, and middle and high school years are the ideal time for students to practice and master these skills by focusing on training nine core areas of Executive Functions.

-In order to help students to build their self-understanding and strategic thinking for classroom, school, and general life success ExQ has identified seven cognitive and emotional areas when addressed can have a positive and meaningful impact on students’ work habits and mindsets.
+In order to help students to build their self-understanding and strategic thinking for classroom, school, and general life success ExQ has identified nine cognitive and emotional areas when addressed can have a positive and meaningful impact on students’ work habits and mindsets.

 - FOCUS: It is the brain’s ability to figure out what’s important and then pay attention to it.